aabtop/respire/README.md

  * We do not have to wait for any Python to execute this time (e.g. "phase 1" from above), because the results from the Python execution have been cached from the first run.

+In this second example, we are packaging the Respire project and running the tests, both tasks which require the Respire core project to be built already, as was done in the first animation.

+The two circles of nodes on the right represent the packages, where most of the nodes represent Python file copies, where we copy the Python source code representing the Respire environment into a directory that also contains the Respire core executable.
+Two copies are made, one for packaging and shipping, and one for testing.

+The testing one is used to enable end-to-end tests where test Python build steps are run, which ultimately invoke Respire core, and the resulting file system state is tested for correctness.

 ## Building Respire